EdgeCare/EdgeCare-masking-dataset/README.md

 ## Overview

-This repository contains a de-identification dataset designed for anonymizing personal information in medical text.
+This repository contains a masking dataset designed for anonymizing personal information in medical text.
 The dataset consists of structured data where sensitive information is labeled and categorized for easy identification and removal.

 ## Data Structure